getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 Sets the release.
 Some SDKs will try to automatically configure a release out of the box but if you have the chance it's a better idea to manually set it.
-That way it's guaranteed to be in sync with your deploy integrations or sourcemap uploads.
+That way it's guaranteed to be in sync with your deploy integrations or source map uploads.

 Release names are just strings but some formats are detected by Sentry and might be rendered differently.
 For more information have a look at [the releases documentation]({% link _documentation/workflow/releases.md %}).